Multimode Gaussian steady state engineering in optomechanical systems with a squeezed reservoir: Approximating the model of Ref. with our optomechanical system

+On the one hand, the required effective mechanical Hamiltonian can be engineered by tailoring the optically mediated phonon–phonon interactions.
+On the other, weak mechanical dissipation (compared with the engineered Hamiltonian terms and with the dissipation in the squeezed reservoir) can be achieved when the intrinsic mechanical damping rate is small and the optical detuning is large, such that the optomechanical processes operate in the dispersive regime, where optically induced mechanical dissipation becomes negligible.

-In what follows, we outline how to choose the optomechanical interaction strengths $\GG_{jk}$ such that the resulting photon-mediated Hamiltonian is equal to Eq.~\rp{H(V)}, and the system dynamics reproduce, to a good approximation, that of Ref.~\cite{zippilli2021}.
+In what follows, after introducing the approximate model, we first outline how to choose the optomechanical interaction strengths $\GG_{jk}$ such that the resulting photon-mediated Hamiltonian coincides with Eq.~\rp{H(V)}.
+We then analyze the conditions under which optically mediated mechanical dissipation is smaller than the Hamiltonian terms.
+Finally, we describe the coefficients of the Hamiltonian~\rp{H(V)} which are needed for the preparation of a rectangular Gaussian cluster state.